mhadam/snowplow.wiki-fork/technical-documentation/common/Shredding.md

 - We do not yet tackle “synthetic dupes” - this is where two events have the same event ID but different event fingerprints.
 - If natural duplicates exist across ETL runs, these will not be de-duplicated currently.
 This is something we hope to explore soon.

+More technical information about Scala Hadoop Shred can be found on dedicated [Scala Hadoop Shred](Scala Hadoop Shred) page.

 ### 2. StorageLoader

 The StorageLoader has functionality to load shredded types into corresponding tables in Redshift, using Redshift's native [`COPY FROM JSON`](http://docs.aws.amazon.com/redshift/latest/dg/copy-usage_notes-copy-from-json.html) functionality.
 This is a multi-step process: